 Testing services are available at your ARNG State Education Services Office, National Test Centers, Active Army Education Services Offices, and other approved Testing Sites based on the type of test needed.
-Test available to Soldiers rage from Army Personnel Testing (language, aptitude, and military classification tests) to DANTES sponsored exams (college credit by examination).
+Tests available to Soldiers range from Army Personnel Testing (language, aptitude, and military classification tests) to DANTES sponsored exams (college credit by examination).
 The day-to-day administration of Army Personnel Testing programs for the ARNG are provided at the State Education Services Office.
-Although ARNG Education Office do not administer DANTES sponsored exams they do provide counseling services and testing resources for DANTES exams.
+Although not all_ARNG Education Offices administer DANTES sponsored exams, they do provide counseling services and testing resources for DANTES exams.